 Key contributions to the development of multiscale methods were made by Zhou and Tchelepi (2008) and Lunati and Lee (2009), who introduced operator formulations to describe the MsFV method in algebraic form.
-In this formulation, two operators are constructed.
-The prolongation operator P is constructed by assembling the numerically computed basis functions into a matrix, one basis function per column.
-The specific form of the restriction operator R depends on what coarse-scale discretization one wants: the standard MsFV method (Jenny et al., 2003) is obtained if R constructs a coarse system by summing all the fine-scale equations inside each coarse block, whereas a MsFE method is obtained if $R = P^T$ (Bonfigli and Jenny, 2010).
-The coarse-scale flow equation is then derived algebraically by introducing the multiscale prolongation $p \approx \tilde{p} = Pp_c$ into the fine-scale problem Ap = q and multiplying by the restriction operator from the right,
+In this formulation, two operators are constructed: a prolongation operator mapping coarse-scale unknowns to fine-scale unknowns, and a restriction operator mapping fine-scale equations to coarse-scale equations.
+The prolongation operator \boldsymbol{P} is constructed by assembling the numerically computed basis functions into a matrix, one basis function per column.
+The specific form of the restriction operator \boldsymbol{R} depends on what coarsescale discretization one wants: the MsFV method (Jenny et al. 2003) is obtained if \boldsymbol{R} constructs a coarse system by summing all the fine-scale equations inside each coarse block, whereas a MsFE method is obtained if $\boldsymbol{R} = \boldsymbol{P}^T$ (Bonfigli and Jenny 2010).
+Coarse-scale equations are then derived algebraically by introducing the multiscale prolongation $\boldsymbol{p} \approx \tilde{\boldsymbol{p}} = \boldsymbol{P} \boldsymbol{p}c$ into the fine-scale problem $\boldsymbol{A} \boldsymbol{p} = \boldsymbol{q}$ and multiplying by the restriction operator from the right,

-$$Ap = q \longrightarrow (RAP) p_c = Rq.$$ (1)
+$$Ap = q \qquad \longrightarrow \qquad (RAP) \, p_c = Rq. \tag{1}$$

-To get mass-conservative fluxes on the fine grid, a local flow problem is solved inside each primal grid block with the fluxes derived from $p_c$ imposed as Neumann boundary conditions (Jenny et al., 2003).
-This construction applies to both incompressible and compressible flow (Zhou and Tchelepi, 2008).
-Additional insight was provided by Nordbotten and Bjørstad (2008), who showed that the MsFV method without correction functions can be interpreted as a special case of classic non-overlapping domain-decomposition methods (Smith et al., 1996) and then used this interpretation to improve the accuracy of the multiscale approximation.
+To get mass-conservative fluxes on the fine grid, a local flow problem is solved inside each primal grid block with the fluxes derived from p_c imposed as Neumann boundary conditions (Jenny et al. 2003).
+This construction applies to both incompressible and compressible flow (Zhou and Tchelepi 2008).
+Additional insight was provided by Nordbotten and Bjørstad (2008), who showed that the MsFV method without correction functions can be interpreted as a special case of classic nonoverlapping domain-decomposition methods (Smith et al. 1996) and then used this interpretation to improve the accuracy of the multiscale approximation.

 Based on the operator formulation, Lunati et al. (2011) showed that the multiscale method could be used as preconditioner in a Krylov subspace method like GMRES.
 Similarly, Zhou and Tchelepi (2012) introduced a two-stage algebraic multiscale solver in which the first global stage is a MsFV or MsFE multiscale solution and the second stage uses a local preconditioner such as additive Schwarz or block incomplete lower-upper factorization (ILU).
-In another important contribution, Wang et al. (2012, 2014), analyze the algebraic multiscale solver in more detail and compare the efficiency and accuracy of Galerkin and finite-volume restrictions combined with correction functions, block ILU, and ILU as local preconditioners.
+In another important contribution, Wang et al. (2012, 2014), analyzed the algebraic multiscale solver in more detail and compared the efficiency and accuracy of Galerkin and finitevolume restrictions combined with correction functions, block ILU, and ILU as local preconditioners.
 Quite interesting, their conclusion is that the best overall performance is obtained by using a Galerkin restriction operator combined with a local ILU(0) preconditioner.
-This will not give mass-conservative fluxes, which can be ensured if one finite-volume update is performed at the end.
-See also (Magri, 2015) for a comperehensive overview and analysis of multiscale preconditioning strategies.
+This will not give mass-conservative fluxes, but mass conservation can be reintroduced if one finite-volume update is performed at the end.
+See also (Magri 2015) for a comprehensive overview and analysis of multiscale preconditioning strategies.

 The algebraic multiscale framework can, at least in principle, be used in any sequential solution procedure that isolates a pressure equation.
-Algebraic multiscale solvers have already been applied to polymer flooding with non-Newton fluid rheology (Hilden et al., 2016), discrete and embedded fracture models (Sandve et al., 2013; Tene et al., 2015; Shah et al., 2016), and somewhat simplified compositional models (Hajibeygi and Tchelepi, 2014).
-Work is in progress on extending the method to geomechanics (Castelletto et al., 2016) and more comprehensive compositional formulations.
+Algebraic multiscale solvers have already been applied to polymer flooding with non-Newton fluid rheology (Hilden et al. 2016), discrete and embedded fracture models (Sandve et al. 2013; Shah et al. 2016; Tene et al. 2016a,b), and somewhat simplified (Hajibeygi and Tchelepi 2014) and more comprehensive (Møyner and Tchelepi 2017; Møyner 2016a) compositional models.
+Work is in progress on extending the method to geomechanics (Castelletto et al. 2016, 2017) and more comprehensive compositional formulations.
 While promising, none of these capabilities have yet been included in the commercial simulator.